 There are a lot of different ways to do food for your small wedding.
 You can hire a caterer or a private chef, hire food trucks, host your reception at a restaurant, or even cook the food yourself.
 At this point, you’ll be doing some research to figure out what you want to do (if your venue doesn’t already have it included).

 There are so many options when it comes to flowers for your small wedding.
-You can hire a florist, order dried flowers off Etsy, or DIY your flowers by ordering them in bulk and do your picking up a few at your local flower shop or market.
+You can hire a florist, order dried flowers off Etsy, or DIY your flowers by ordering them in bulk.
+You cld even pick up a few at your local flower shop or market the day before.
 At this point, you’ll just want to start researching your options and picking which one will work best for you.

 Start getting a feel for the type of dress you want and where you’ll go try them on (if you’re doing that in person).
 Start saving some designs you like to your Pinterest board and make appointments with a few dress shops.